EOA Trade Procedures, Rules & Regulations

 15. Waiver of right: EOA’s failure of delay in exercising any right shall not operate as a waiver thereof, and any single or partial exercise of rights shall not preclude any other or further exercise in any way.
 EOA remedies are cumulative and are not exclusive of any remedies provided by law.

-23. Leaving System: If EOA reasonably believes that a Member is leaving system, and/or Member has requested to be put on hold for the remainder of their involvement in System.
-And/or Member requests termination or has been terminated.
-Then EOA shall require the prepayment of all cash fees, including the prepayment of all transaction fees on the entire remaining positive trade dollar balance held in their account before Member will be allowed to spend any of their remaining trade dollar balance.
-If leaving Member has a positive balance we ask them to not do anymore EOA sales, but spend their balance, they have 6 months to do this.
-If leaving Member has a negative balance, their regular EOA fees will remain in tack until they've earned enough trade dollars to cover negative balance, or have traded with EOA or paid EOA USD for amount owed.
+Prepayment of Fees: If EOA reasonably believes that a business Member is leaving the system, and/or Member has requested to be put on hold for the remainder of their involvement in the System.
+And/or business Member requests termination or has been terminated.
+Then EOA shall require the prepayment of all cash fees, including the prepayment of all transaction fees on the entire remaining positive trade dollar balance held in their account before the business Member will be allowed to spend any of their remaining trade dollar balance.
+If a leaving business Member has a positive balance we ask them to not do anymore EOA sales, but to spend their trade dollar (EOA) balance.

-26. EOA Purchases: It is in Members interest, though not an obligation that they identify themselves as an EOA Member wishing to make a purchase using trade dollars or blend of cash and trade.
-Otherwise they should be prepared to pay entirely in cash, if seller is currently on hold or no longer part of EOA or will only accept EOA purchases when working with a specific person in their company.
+25. EOA Purchases: It is in Members interest, though not an obligation, that they identify themselves as an EOA Member wishing to make a purchase using trade dollars or blend of cash and trade.
+Otherwise they should be prepared to pay entirely in cash, if the seller is currently on hold or no longer part of EOA or will only accept EOA purchases when working with a specific person in their company.

 "RULES HELP KEEP EVERYONE PLAYING FAIR"